Student Payroll Information

 Monitor Student Positions

-There are several ways to find information to help monitor Student positions.
+There are several ways to find information to help monitor student positions.
 Periodically the Student Payroll Attendance Clerk should monitor their student employees.
-Various Oracle/PeopleSoft pages and Reports are available.
-Process Guides and Quickstep Guides(opens in new window) are available for student payroll processing and monitoring.
+Various CHRS and PeopleSoft pages and reports are available.
+Training (PDF) and Reporting Process Guides(opens in new window) are available for student payroll processing and monitoring.
 Descriptions and links to specific guides are included below.

 To verify students’ eligibility.
 There are two ways to run this report, but running it periodically for “Ineligible Students Only” will give you a report of active student employees who are ineligible to work in a specific department for the date the report is run.
 We suggest that you run this report at least twice a semester, once at the beginning and once right after the final drop date to ensure that your students have not fallen below the approved Unit enrollment.

-An Oracle/PeopleSoft report that provides a department/college a snapshot of all the active employees in a specific DeptID.
-This report can be exported to Excel by following the directions in the BPG linked above and can also be used when filling out various Payroll forms to ensure accuracy.
-In addition, it can be used to maintain Appointment End Dates for active student employees to ensure documents are prepared in advance for appointment extensions or terminations.
+An Insight report that provides a department/college a snapshot of all the active student employees in a specific DeptID, Job Code or Status.
+This report can be exported to Excel can also be used when filling out various Payroll forms to ensure accuracy.
+In addition, it can be used to monitor Appointment End Dates for active student employees to ensure documents are prepared in advance for appointment extensions or terminations.
+It can also be used to monitor the Reports To for your student employees.

 View what students have been paid